stuttgart-things/sthings-tetris/README.md

 # stuttgart-things/sthings-tetris

-Play Tetris in your terminal & create some chaos on a k8s cluster.
+Play Tetris in your terminal & create some chaos on a k8s cluster by homerun messages.
 Based on [tetrigo](https://github.com/Broderick-Westrope/tetrigo).
 @Broderick-Westrope thank you for your great work.

 ## USAGE